docsforadobe/after-effects-scripting-guide/docs/other/viewer.md

 #### Description

-When true, indicates if the viewer panel is at its maximized size.
+When `true`, indicates if the viewer panel is at its maximized size.

 #### Type